esphome/esphome-docs/components/touchscreen/index.rst

 - **on_update** (*Optional*, :ref:`Automation <automation>`): An automation to perform
   when the touchscreen is touched.
 See :ref:`touchscreen-on_update`.
 - **on_release** (*Optional*, :ref:`Automation <automation>`): An automation to perform
-  when the touchscreen is touched.
+  when the touchscreen is no longer touched.
 See :ref:`touchscreen-on_release`.

 .. _touchscreen-touchpoint: